 Can I See This In Use?

-Now you see that a C-stand with a Boom Arm give you plenty of reach over your table.
-You can keep the camera out of the way so you have plenty of room to work and don’t bump into it while filming.
-The C-Stand can extend all the way to the ceiling if you need to accommodate your long lens and it’s definitely sturdy enough to hold a 2 pound DSLR.
+Now you see that a C-stand with a Boom Arm gives you plenty of reach over your table.
+You can keep the camera out of the way so you have plenty of room to work and won’t bump into it while filming.
+It can extend all the way to the ceiling if you need to accommodate your long lens and it’s definitely sturdy enough to hold a 2 pound DSLR.
 If I wanted to be safe, I’d put a sandbag on the grip head thats built into the boom arm just give it a counterweight so it doesn’t tip over.

 Well there ya have it, kids.
 Below, I’ll give you links for where to buy exactly what you need for this set up.
 I guarantee you that it will cost a lot less then a high end tripod with a 90º center stalk.